romenlongcode/Database-SQL/README.md

 # my-database-learning-path
 I am deeply  interested in learning more about database.
 Since database management is a huge task, we need to be concern about various  methods  of  database mangement.I am going to upload my learning materials here.

-# COURSE :MySQL Database Administration: Beginner SQL Database Design Course
+# COURSE :MySQL Database Administration: Beginner SQL Database Design Cours
 # COURSE INSTRUCTOR : Maven Analytics

 ## COURSE  OUTLINE: